 If available light is coming from behind the fungi, you end up with the top of the fungi burnt out and the remainder in shadow.
 Even a reflector will not help to stop this.
 On the other hand, if the fungus is transparent, then this can be used to your advantage and be used to give the fungus a nice glow.

 The disadvantage of using available light is the long exposure times that can cause reciprocity failure of the film or noise if using a digital camera.
 Noise refers to random pixels turning on or off during the exposure, giving a spectacled effect, particularly in the shadow areas.
 The higher the ISO, the more pronounced this is.

 I have a cannon MT-24EX flash unit for my camera that I have used from time to time but find the results are not always that good.
 Yet on the odd occasions when flash does work with good results, this only happens in dry conditions.

 The advantage of using flash as the main lighting source rather than as a fill flash is that you are no longer burdened with carrying a heavy tripod or the time it takes to set up.
 Thus, it is an advantage when you are out with others who don't like to stop, like trampers and biologists.

 There are a number of disadvantages to using flash, particularly in our wet and damp forest.
 Some of these are:

-1: Light reflecting off glutinous cap and stalks.
+1: Light reflecting off glutinous caps and stalks.

-2: Colour been brighter, washed out or with a distinked colour shift possibly due to the transparent nature of fungi.
+2: Colours were brighter, washed out or with a distinct colour shift, possibly due to the transparent nature of fungi.

 3: Burnt out highlights.

-4: Light reflecting off the wet moss in the foreground and background
+4: Light reflects off the wet moss in the foreground and background.